Thomas is healthier and more active after weight-loss surgery at Holy Cross Germantown Hospital.

 Drug Therapy: Parkinson's disease is one of the more common nervous system illnesses.
 It affects part of the autonomic nervous system that controls involuntary responses, such as blood pressure, heart and breathing rates, body temperature, digestion and sweating.

 While there is no cure for Parkinson's, there are several medications that may help control symptoms of the disease, such as tremors and walking difficulties.
 Physicians closely monitor patients for drug side effects and adjust dosages or change medications depending on how patients respond.
+Parkinson's may also be controlled through a surgical solution called Deep Brain Stimulation, an advanced treatment option offered at Holy Cross Hospital.

 Pain Relief: Many nervous system disorders are the result of nerve damage, which causes pain.
 The team will diagnose and treat the underlying disease or injury that caused the nerve damage, as well as provide pain relief.